-When it comes to private sector involvement in public services, Labour are big on rhetoric.
-But their record in government, both when they governed Scotland and Westminster, tells a different story.
+When it comes to private sector involvement in public services, Labour are big on rhetoric – but their record in government, both when they governed Scotland and Westminster, tells a different story.

 Here’s how Labour matches up to the SNP on publicly-run public services.

-❌ When they were in government in Scotland, Labour outsourced an NHS hospital (since returned to the NHS by the SNP); failed to reverse Tory outsourcing of cleaners (now brought in-house in NHS hospitals); and, in England, Labour opened the floodgates to health service privatisation, and the current Shadow Health Secretary Wes Streeting said he wants to see more use of private healthcare.
+❌ When they were in government in Scotland, Labour outsourced an NHS hospital (since returned to the NHS by the SNP), failed to reverse Tory outsourcing of cleaners (now brought in-house in NHS hospitals by the SNP).
+In England, Labour opened the floodgates to health service privatisation, and the current Shadow Health Secretary Wes Streeting said he wants to see more use of private healthcare.

-✅ We have rejected Labour/Tory privatisation of our prisons.
+✅ We have rejected Labour/Tory privatisation of Scotland’s prisons.

-❌ On leaving office in 2007, Labour had built one private prison, had put plans in place for another and had proposed a third.
+❌ On leaving office in Scotland in 2007, Labour had built one private prison, had put plans in place for another and had proposed a third.